'Cadillac Tax' On Generous Health Plans May Be Headed To Congressional Junkyard

 "Voters deeply care about health care, still," says Heather Meade, a spokeswoman for the Alliance to Fight the 40, a coalition of business, labor and patient advocacy groups urging repeal of the Cadillac tax.
 "But it is about their own personal cost and their ability to afford health care."

 Stan Dorn, a senior fellow at Families USA, recently wrote in the journal Health Affairs that the backers of the ACA thought the tax was necessary to sell the law to people concerned about its price tag, and to cut back on overly generous benefits that could drive up health costs.
-But transitions in health care, such the increasing use of high-deductible plans in the workplace, make that argument less compelling, he said.
+But transitions in health care, such as the increasing use of high-deductible plans in the workplace, make that argument less compelling, he said.

 "Nowadays, few observers would argue that [employer-sponsored insurance] gives most workers and their families excessive coverage," he wrote.